If you’re determined to spend as little as possible – just choose shared hosting and hope for the best.

 - Level of Control: Shared hosting means less control.
 The hosting company ultimately holds the keys to the kingdom, and makes choices on your behalf.
 While hosting companies do their best to keep things running smoothly, many organizations require more granular control over how exactly their server is utilized.A dedicated server offers a great deal of custom options and settings.
 Your organization will have full control over the server.
 You can add your preferred programs, applications and scripts to meet your operational requirements.
 Dedicated servers offer tremendous latitude to control your operational flexibility and security – which is very beneficial for many businesses with the requisite knowledge and skills.

-If you’re looking for a sweet spot somewhere in the middle, managed hosting services offer the speed and flexibility of a dedicated server combined with expert management from seasoned IT veterans – the best of both worlds, at a small premium.
+If you’re looking for a sweet spot somewhere in the middle, fully managed hosting services offer the speed and flexibility of a dedicated server combined with expert management from seasoned IT veterans – the best of both worlds, at a small premium.

 How to Make an Informed Decision

 Choosing the right kind of hosting solution involves evaluating your operation’s budget, understanding the options that exist, realistically grasping your needs and comprehending what degree of control is appropriate for your organization.